ABZB/Pokemon-Rom-Balancer/readme.txt

 	(B) Gen III (FireRed, LeafGreen, Emerald)
 		1) Run 600 Balancer

-		2) Select target game from the menu.
+		2) Check the desired options, then select target game from the menu.

 		3) Select the target .gba file.